Mathou2121/Mathou2121/readme.md

 ## I'm a Junior Developer Excited To Learn About All Stuff Front-End!!

-- 🏫 I just finished my bootcamp at [Codeboxx School][course]!
+- 🏫 Graduate of Codeboxx Technology School [Codeboxx School][course]!
-- 🤹‍♂️ I’m currently learning go
+- 🤹‍♂️ I’m currently learning Rust
 - 👯 I’m looking to learn from different people
-- 🎯 2021 Goal: Finish a side project that I've been working on with friends
+- 🎯 2024 Goal: Growing my company: Moonshine. [moonshine]
-- 🧗🏻‍♂️🎸 Fun fact: I love to play music, go climbing and be in the outdoors(I'm a different programmer breed)
+- 🧗🏻‍♂️🎸 Fun fact: I'm a boxer.

 ### Connect with me: